al37788813-glitch/privacy-policy/README.md

-# Privacy Policy for app RichX

-Privacy Policy for RichX
+Privacy Policy for MindSpend

 Effective Date: February 25, 2026

-RichX (“we,” “our,” or “us”) respects your privacy.
-This Privacy Policy explains how we handle information in connection with our app RichX.
+MindSpend (“we,” “our,” or “us”) respects your privacy.
+This Privacy Policy explains how information is handled when you use the MindSpend mobile application.

+Information Stored on Your Device

+MindSpend allows users to record financial transactions and optional tags such as mood or spending triggers.
+This information is stored locally on your device using the device's local storage system.

+MindSpend does not collect, transmit, or store your data on external servers.

-1. Information We Collect
+Personal Information

-RichX does not collect, store, or share any personal information from its users.
-We do not require registration, email, payment, or any form of personal identification.
+MindSpend does not require registration, login, email address, or any personally identifiable information.
+All information entered into the app remains on your device unless you choose to export it.

-2. Cookies and Tracking
+Analytics and Tracking

-We do not use cookies, tracking technologies, or analytics to monitor user behavior.
-Your use of RichX is entirely private.
+MindSpend does not use analytics, tracking technologies, advertising SDKs, or cookies.
+We do not monitor user behavior or collect usage statistics.

-3. Third-Party Services
+Third-Party Services

-RichX does not integrate with third-party services that could collect your data.
-There are no advertisements or in-app purchases.
+MindSpend does not integrate with third-party services that collect personal data.
+The app contains no advertisements and no third-party tracking tools.

-4. Data Sharing and Disclosure

-Since we do not collect any personal information, there is no data to share with anyone, including advertisers, partners, or law enforcement.
+Data Export

+Users may optionally export their transaction data as a CSV file.
+Exported data is controlled entirely by the user and is not transmitted by the app.

+Data Deletion

+Users can permanently delete all data stored by MindSpend at any time through the “Delete All Data” option available in the Settings section of the app.

-5. Children’s Privacy
+Children’s Privacy

-RichX is appropriate for users of all ages.
-Since no information is collected, we do not knowingly collect data from children under 13 or other applicable age thresholds.
+MindSpend does not collect personal information from users of any age.
+Because all data remains on the user’s device, the app is safe for use by minors under applicable laws.

-6. Security
+Security

-Although we do not collect personal data, we take measures to ensure that the app’s functionality is secure and free from vulnerabilities.
+Although MindSpend does not collect or transmit personal data, we design the app to operate securely and minimize potential vulnerabilities.

-7. Changes to This Privacy Policy
+Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
-Any changes will be reflected in the app and by updating the Effective Date above.
+We may update this Privacy Policy occasionally.
+Any updates will be reflected by revising the Effective Date above.

-8. Contact Us
+Contact

-If you have any questions or concerns about this Privacy Policy, please contact us at:
+If you have questions about this Privacy Policy, you may contact us at:

 Email: deepbluen@icloud.com